 When most or all of the permanent teeth have erupted, an updated evaluation is made to determine if and when conventional braces or other treatment is needed.
 Again, we want to make sure the teeth and jaws line up properly and any teeth that are crooked or rotated are straightened.
 Retainers will be worn following this phase of treatment to keep things stable.
 Typically, a bonded retainer is used on the bottom teeth and should be left in place until at least age 35.

-A lot of our patients appreciate this approach, as we may be able to avoid the need for metal braces and the fees may be less with two-phase treatment.
+A lot of our patients appreciate this approach, as we may be able to avoid the need for metal braces and the additional fees may be less with this two-phase treatment.
 As mentioned earlier, there is also always the possibility that a second phase won’t even be needed.
-There is also rarely a need to remove any permanent teeth with this innovative approach.
+Many parents and patients themselves like this because there is rarely a need to remove any permanent teeth with this innovative approach.
 Using this progressive and streamlined approach, our patients are achieving a more pleasing smile, which translates to results that increase self-esteem and self-confidence.

-For more information and to schedule your child a complimentary evaluation appointment today, please call 231-720-0006.
-(Your kids will thank you later!)
+For more information and to schedule your child a complimentary evaluation appointment today, please contact Dr. Donley at Lumbertown Dental Wellness today!